alchemyplatform/aa-sdk/site/smart-accounts/modular-account/getting-started.md

 It's easy to get started with Modular Account!
 We'll show you two different ways using `@alchemy/aa-alchemy` and `@alchemy/aa-core`.

 ::: tip Choosing your package
-The [`aa-core`](/packages/aa-core/) package is not opinionated about your RPC provider and web3 library.
+The [`aa-core`](/packages/aa-core/) package is not opinionated about your RPC provider.
 As a result, creating a client requires more configuration.
 If you don't need this extra flexibility, [`aa-alchemy`](/packages/aa-alchemy/) is much easier to jump in with, as you'll see below.
 :::

 ## With `@alchemy/aa-alchemy`